|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 95 min.|

-Ivan, a 180 kilogram silverback gorilla, is the star of Mack's circus show (Bryan Cranston).
-Together with the lady elephant Stella and other animals, Ivan entertains visitors to the shopping mall of an American suburb day after day.
-But little has been left of the glamour of the old days.
-Less and less people want to see Ivan and his animal friends.
-A new baby elephant named Ruby, who has just been separated from his parents in the wilderness, is supposed to help with the rescue.
-Ivan has to promise the seriously ill Stella that he will take care of Ruby and bring her back to freedom.
-Together with the dog Bob and the other animals of the circus, Ivan wants to make this promise come true.
+Ivan, a 180-kilogram silverback gorilla, is the star of Mack's (Bryan Cranston) circus show.
+Along with Stella, a lady elephant, and other animals, Ivan entertains visitors to the shopping mall of an American suburb day after day.
+But little is left of the glory of the old days.
+Fewer and fewer people want to see Ivan and his animal friends.
+Helping to save them is a new baby elephant named Ruby, who has just been separated from her parents in the wild.
+Ivan has to promise the seriously ill Stella that he will take care of Ruby and bring her back to the wild.
+Together with Bob the dog and the other animals of the circus, Ivan aims to make the promise a reality.

 But this would not do justice to the film.
-Even though there are justified points of criticism and the film truly doesn't enter new territory, Thea Sharrock manages very well to hit the target audience right in the heart with charmingly drawn characters and a mixture of child-oriented humor and drama.
-You are allowed to laugh - even if some of the jokes are quite childish - and at the same time you can cry a little bit, in other moments you can join in the excitement without it ever getting too exciting for children.
-So all the criteria for a nice family movie are fulfilled - the positive message included, of course.
+Because even if there are legitimate points of criticism and the film truly does not break new ground, Thea Sharrock manages very well to hit the intended target audience right in the heart with charmingly drawn characters as well as a mixture of child-friendly humor and drama.
+You can laugh here - even if some of the jokes turn out to be too childish - and at the same time cry a little bit, in other moments you can be excited without it ever getting too exciting for children.
+This actually fulfills all the criteria for a nice family film - including the positive message, of course.

 An article by Frankfurt-Tipp